Regular Black Holes from Proper-Time flow in Quantum Gravity and their Quasinormal modes, Shadow and Hawking radiation: Introduction

 Therefore, the combined analysis of QNMs, GBFs, ISCO, and shadow properties not only deepens our theoretical understanding of the underlying spacetime but also enables comparisons with present and future observational data.
 In the context of quantum-corrected black holes, such analysis allows us to identify potentially distinguishable features from classical geometries as well as different quantum geometries, thereby offering a path to test quantum gravity effects in the strong-field regime.

 The paper is organized as follows: In Sec.~\ref{sec:geometry}, we introduce the regular black hole geometry arising from an asymptotically safe gravity scenario.
 In Sec.~\ref{sec:perturbations}, we discuss the perturbation equations and the structure of the effective potential.
 Sec.~\ref{sec:numerics} presents the numerical methods and the resulting quasinormal spectra.
 Section \ref{sec:shadows} is devoted to analysis of particle motion and shadows cast by such quantum corrected black holes.
 In Sec. \ref{sec:Hawking} we analyze the grey-body factors and Hawking radiation for photons.
 We conclude with a discussion of the physical implications of our findings and possible directions for future work.
+Throughout the paper we adopt natural units $c=\hbar=1$.